 Agincourt Baptist Church is blessed to have so many volunteers who serve faithfully and are motivated only by God’s love and spreading it to others.
 This week, we’re featuring Alan Yoshiki, youth Sunday school teacher (and also auditor of the church finances).

-Here are some of Alan’s thoughts of his many years of service at ABC, with our questions in bold and his answers in italics.
+Here are some of Alan’s thoughts of his many years of service at ABC:

 How long have you been serving as Sunday School teacher at ABC?

 I have been teaching the youth at ABC for 27 years and before that I taught at my previous church, Mimico Baptist for about 10 years.
 In total around 37 years!

 What are some of your most memorable moments?

 - In general watching the youth enter my class shorter than me and watching them leave taller than me and praying that they learned something in my class to help them in their Christian growth.

 - Johnny Keidann repeating back to me something he learned in my class a few years back when I didn’t even think he was listening back then.

 - The surprise thank you party the youth class held for me.

 - Taking the youth class to help out at the Sunday services held at Sunnybrook Hospital during the time of Dr. Lee.

 - Teaching all 4 of my own kids.